Shembagaraju/Shembagaraju.github.io/README.md

 </p>
 <h5> INTELLIGENT IRRIGATION SYSTEM </h5>
 <p><pre>This project helps the farmers to monitor their fields by using IoT where the climatic conditions of the field can be determined
-and necessary measures can be taken bhy them even when they are away from the fields.
+and necessary measures can be taken by them even when they are away from the fields.
 </pre></p><hr>
 <h3 id="certification">Certifications :</h3>
 <p>